cnosdb/docs/docs/reference/sql.md

 | NTH_VALUE             |

 ### PARTITION BY Clause

 One or more expressions used to specify a row partition.
 If there is no such clause, the partition is composed of all rows.

 ### ORDER BY Clause
 Specify the order of rows in the partition.

 ###  Window_frame Clause

 Frame is a subset of the current partition, which further subdivides windows in the partition.

 If ROWS is specified, the window will calculate the offset in row units.

 If RANGE is specified, the ORDER BY clause must be specified.
 The window calculates the offset in the unit of the value of the ORDER BY expression.

-- The first row of the partition in `UNBOUND PRECEDING`ROWS mode.
+- The first row of the partition in `UNBOUND PRECEDING` ROWS mode.
 The first value of the partition ORDER BY expression in RANGE mode.
-- The first offset line of the current line in the offset`offset PRECEDING` ROWS mode.
+- The first offset line of the current line in the offset `offset PRECEDING` ROWS mode.
 The first offset value of the current value in the RANGE mode.
-- Current row in`CURRENT ROW` ROWS  mode.Current value in RANGE mode.
+- Current row in `CURRENT ROW`  ROWS  mode.Current value in RANGE mode.
-- The next offset line of the current line in the`offset FOLLOWING` ROWS mode.
+- The next offset line of the current line in the `offset FOLLOWING` ROWS mode.
 The next offset value of the current value in the RANGE mode.
-- The last row of partition in`UNBOUND FOLLOWING` ROWS mode.The last value of ORDER BY expression in RANGE mode.
+- The last row of partition in `UNBOUND FOLLOWING` ROWS mode.
+The last value of ORDER BY expression in RANGE mode.

 ### Restrictions on Usage

 - Window functions can only appear in SELECT statements.
-- Window functions and aggregate functions cannot be nested in window functions.。
+- Window functions and aggregate functions cannot be nested in window functions.

-## Window Function List
+## **Window Function List**

 Include [Aggregate functions](#aggregate-function).

-### **ROW_NUMBER**
+### ROW_NUMBER

 **Syntax**

     ROW_NUMBER() OVER([partition_clause] [orderby_clause])

-**Function**：Assign a unique sequence number (starting from 1) to each row according to the row order in the window partition.
+**Function**: Assign a unique sequence number (starting from 1) to each row according to the row order in the window partition.

-**Parameter Type**：None
+**Parameter Type**: None

-**Return Type**：BIGINT
+**Return Type**: BIGINT

 **Example**